 Trails: A marked or established path or route for non-motorized recreational use.
 Examples include, but are not limited to footpaths, raised boardwalks, biking or hiking paths, and horse trails.

-Transit Facilities: Includes transit or bus sheltersstations, bus terminals, stations, and associated right-of-way.
-A "transit shelter" means a roofed structure on or adjacent to the right of way of a street for bus passengers.
+Transit Facilities: Includes transit stations, bus terminals, and associated right-of-way.
 Accessory uses include vehicle and bicycle parking.

 Travelway: Part of a road for vehicle use.